 What Is Resistance Training

 When you undertake resistance training you will improve your endurance and the strength of your muscles.
-Resistance training comes in many forms and is not just about lifting weights.
-In any resistance training workout you will move parts of your body against resistance provided by bands, dumbbells, your body weight, bars with weights and through the use of certain machines.
+It comes in many forms and is not just about lifting weights.
+In any workout you will move parts of your body against resistance provided by bands, dumbbells, your body weight, bars with weights and through the use of certain machines.

-When you move your body against any kind of resistance you will be participating in resistance training.
-Simply put, the resistance element makes it harder to perform the movement than if it wasn’t there at all.
+When you move your body against any kind of resistance you will be participating in this.
+Simply put, it makes it harder to perform the movement than if it wasn’t there at all.

 There is no need for you to be in the gym to perform resistance training.
-You can be at home using resistance bands or other forms of resistance equipment and enjoy a really beneficial workout.
+You can be perform these exercises at home to enjoy a really beneficial workout.

-There are significant benefits associated with resistance training.
-Your body should get leaner, tighter and stronger whichever form of resistance training you choose.
-As you progress with your training it is very likely that you will find daily living activities a lot easier to handle, as your muscles will be working more efficiently.
+There are significant benefits associated with this.
+Your body should get leaner, tighter and stronger whichever form of execise you choose.
+As you progress it is very likely that you will find daily living activities a lot easier to handle, as your muscles will be working more efficiently.

 Myths about Resistance Training

-You may have heard a number of myths about resistance training and we do not want these to stop you from participating in this very beneficial form of exercise.
+You may have heard a number of myths about these exercises and we do not want these to stop you from participating in this very beneficial form of exercise.
 So let’s have a look at some of the most common myths.

-This is commonly associated with weight training some people believe this to be true with other forms of resistance training as well.
+This is commonly associated with using weights, some people believe this to be true with other forms of exercise as well.
 A lot of women ask this question because they do not want to “bulk up”.

-The truth is that most people will not bulk up if they undergo resistance training (men or women).
-What people should see is more definition to their muscles especially if they are participating in weight training.
+The truth is that most people will not bulk up if they undergo this type of training (men or women).
+What people should see is more definition to their muscles especially if they are participating in weights.

 You will look more sculptured and everything will be tighter.
 There will be no fat accumulating anywhere.
 Of course it all depends where you are starting from.
 If you have a lot of fat covering your muscles then it will take longer to create muscle definition than if you only have a small amount.

-While it is true that resistance training can cause you to add some extra weight this will not be fat but muscle mass.
-Many resistance trainers have found that their overall body weight increases a little but their body size gets smaller.
+While it is true that it can cause you to add some extra weight this will not be fat but muscle mass.
+Many have found that their overall body weight increases a little but their body size gets smaller.

-The truth here is that you should avoid working the same muscles every day with resistance training.
+The truth here is that you should avoid working the same muscles every day.
 This is because your worked muscles need time to repair themselves and rebuild.

-What you can do is work different body parts with your resistance training.
+What you can do is work different body parts each day.
 So if you have worked your upper body muscles on a Monday go for resistance exercises that will work your lower body muscles on Tuesday.

 This is certainly not true.
 The vast majority of people that participate in resistance training do not need any supplements or protein powders to benefit from it.
 You need to be careful with supplements as they can actually be harmful to you.

-You have to have a gym membership to do the best resistance training
+You have to have a gym membership to do the best training

 This is certainly not true.
 You can perform all of your resistance training at home.
 Body weight exercises are always beneficial and all that you need to perform these is gravity and your own body!